How to write a computer repair business plan

 - data recovery

-As a computer repair company owner, you will be responsible for your customers’ expensive equipment and should purchase the appropriate insurance policies to protect your business from unexpected events.
+As a computer repair company owner, you will be responsible for your customers’ expensive equipment.

 Identifying your ideal customer is an essential part of a business plan.
 Decide whether you want to offer services to consumers, small businesses, nonprofits, large corporations, or some combination of markets.